By Linda Adams, President of GTI

 Taking more personal responsibility for your life and your relationships also requires skills–active awareness, self-disclosure, empathic listening, conflict resolution, anxiety reduction, goal setting and planning.

 How do you cultivate more of this attitude and learn these skills?
-It’s in the Be Your Best course, an updated version of the Effectiveness Training for Women/Effectiveness Training course and it’s coming soon.
+It’s in the Be Your Best course!
+Contact us for more information.

 For more information on teaching or participating in Be Your Best, please contact us by phone at 800.628.1197 or by email at email@example.com.